FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Details about VEMs

 \section{Details about VEMs}

-We select OFA-EM, OFA\footnote{https://github.com/OFA-Sys/OFA.}~\cite{ofa}, mPLUG\footnote{https://github.com/X-PLUG/mPLUG.}~\cite{mplug}, BLIP-2-flant5xl, BLIP-2-flant5xxl\footnote{https://github.com/salesforce/LAVIS/tree/main/projects/blip2.}~\cite{blip2}, LLaVA~\cite{llava}, and LLaVA-1.5\footnote{https://github.com/haotian-liu/LLaVA.}~\cite{llava15} as VEM for verifying the faithfulness between the input image and atomic facts.
+We select OFA-EM, OFA\footnote{https://github.com/OFA-Sys/OFA.}~\cite{ofa}, mPLUG\footnote{https://github.com/X-PLUG/mPLUG.}~\cite{mplug}, BLIP-2-flant5xl, BLIP-2-flant5xxl\footnote{https://github.com/salesforce/LAVIS/tree/main/projects/blip2.}~\cite{blip2}, LLaVA~\cite{llava}, and LLaVA-1.5\footnote{https://github.com/haotian-liu/LLaVA.}~\cite{llava15} as VEM and evaluate them based on our annotated dataset..
 OFA-EM is an open-source model which was finetuned on the SNLE-VE dataset~\cite{DBLP:journals/corr/abs-1901-06706}.
 Hence, this model can tackle visual entailment tasks directly.
+For the OFA-EM model, the ``neutral’’ is categorized as hallucination because the OFA can't decide whether the verified content appears in the input image.
 For the other models, they are also open-source and finetuned on the visual question answering dataset.
 To enable them to tackle the visual entailment task, we get an input a prompt ``Statement: \{\textit{atomic facts}\} Is this statement right according to the image?
-Please output yes or no.'', into VEMs.
+Please output yes or no.'', into models.